pedro-mendonca/Translation-Stats/readme.txt

 = How long does it take for a translation to become available? = Translations for the readme are published almost immediately.
-Plugin language packs are generated when 95% of the Stable sub-project strings have been translated.
+The language pack for a plugin will be generated when 95% of the Stable (latest release) sub-project strings have been translated.

 = Is this plugin compatible with Dark Mode? =
 Yes, Translation Stats includes a color scheme that works specifically with the plugin [Dark Mode](https://wordpress.org/plugins/dark-mode/).